Xanthelasma

 Pathophysiology

-Xanthelasma are a type of xanthoma appearing on the eyelids.
-Xanthomas are depositions of yellowish cholesterol-rich material that can appear anywhere in the body in various disease states.
-They are cutaneous manifestations of lipidosis in which lipids accumulate in foam cells within the skin.
-They are often associated with hyperlipidemias, of both primary and secondary types.
-Some occur with altered lipoprotein composition or structure, such as lowered high-density lipoprotein (HDL) levels.
-They frequently occur in patients with type II hyperlipidemia and in the type IV phenotype.
+Xanthelasma are a specific type of xanthoma that appear on the eyelids.
+They are deposits of yellowish, cholesterol-rich material that can develop in various parts of the body due to different disease conditions.
+Xanthomas represent cutaneous signs of lipidosis, where lipids accumulate in foam cells within the skin; they often are linked to hyperlipidemias, which can be either primary or secondary.
+Some cases are associated with changes in lipoprotein composition or structure, such as reduced levels of high-density lipoprotein (HDL).
+These lesions commonly are found in patients with type II hyperlipidemia and the type IV phenotype.

 Epidemiology